Jeff-VA/bikeshare_project/README.md

 Finally, the user may restart or exit the program.

+It should be noted that this program interacts in the shell and requires access to the pandas module.

 ### Files used
 ###### Python file tracked in remote and local repository:
 * bikeshare.py